Two Dead Men and a Diamond

-The philosophy behind Praise Factory curriculum can well be summed up by two dead men and a diamond.
+The philosophy behind the Praise Factory family of curriculum can well be summed up by “Two Dead Men and a Diamond.

 Dead Man #1: Martin Luther

 Luther spoke of theology—the study of God—as not just dry, heady stuff, but how you live and how you die.